NigelFell/milestone-project1/README.md

     4. As a First Time Visitor, I want to be able to telephone the site owners business directly or enter my contact information to initiate communication with the website owner.

-        1. The user can easily navigate to the "Contact" page and telephone or enter their contact information and click the Contact Us submit button.
+        1. The user can easily navigate to the "Contact" page and telephone or enter their contact information and click the "Contact Us" submit button.
         2. On successful submission a page will open in a new window to show their details have been submitted.
 This will allow the user can easily get back to the website.

     5. As a First Time Visitor, I want to look at a gallery of photos/testimonials to understand what their customers think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.